Janmajayamall/janmajayamall.github.io/README.md

 Project structure inspired by [Colby Fayok's Gatsy Starter](https://github.com/colbyfayock/gatsby-starter-sass)

-This template was taken from [a2zarslaan's gatsby starter pack](https://github.com/a2zarslaan/gatsby-starter-sasslan)
+This template design was taken from [a2zarslaan's gatsby starter pack](https://github.com/a2zarslaan/gatsby-starter-sasslan)